Italy. “So Much Mafia, Little News”. The text of the report

-Analysis, data, opinions – Survey by Ossigeno and the ECPMF European Centre in Leipzig, with the support of the European Commission.
+Analysis, data, opinions – The facts finding mission by Ossigeno and the ECPMF European Centre in Leipzig, with the support of the European Commission.

-On the dramatic theme of the criminal roots of the Mafia, on its influence on society and on the phenomena of corruption, newspapers and journalists in Italy produce less coverage than it would be desirable.
+OSSIGENO – May 12, 2019 – On the dramatic theme of the criminal roots of the Mafia, on its influence on society and on the phenomena of corruption, newspapers and journalists Italian media produce less coverage than it would be desirable.
 This assessment is widely shared.
 There are numerous reasons: fear, threats, retaliation, connivance, punitive and discouraging legislation for reporters, intolerance.

 These, in the opinion of experts, are the main reasons, even if they are often masked by false motives, to minimise or to make, out of necessity, an apparently objective choice to remain silent.
 Thus, for example, publishers and chief editors often do not provide space for these issues and tell whoever asks for explanations that the readers are not interested in reading news on these topics.

-All this emerges, clearly itemised, from the dossier entitled “Much Mafia, Little News” produced by Ossigeno per l’informazione with the support of the European Commission, on behalf of the European Centre for Press and Media Freedom in Leipzig (ECPMF).
+All this emerges, clearly itemised, from the dossier entitled “Much Mafia, Little News” produced by Ossigeno per l’informazione with the support of the European Commission, at the end of a facts-finding mission mede in Italy on behalf of the European Centre for Press and Media Freedom based in Leipzig (ECPMF).

-The report presents the results of the Fact Finding Mission for which 25 structured interviews were conducted to gather the opinions of experts, magistrates, parliamentarians, government representatives and journalists.
+The report presents the results of this Facts Finding Mission for which 25 structured interviews were conducted to gather the opinions of experts, magistrates, parliamentarians, government representatives and journalists.